Climate activists resume weeklong protest at Capitol

 Speakers said Biden was not following through on his promises to act on climate change.

 “It’s ridiculous.
 He promised, just like they’ve done in the past, ‘We’ll talk about it, we’ll bring it to the table.’
-Where’s our seat?” asked Isabelle Knife, 22, who traveled to Washington from the Yankton Sioux reservation in South Dakota.
+Where’s our seat?” asked Isabelle Knife, 22, a member of the Yankton Sioux tribe of South Dakota.

 “We haven’t had a seat.
 We haven’t been heard,” Knife said.
 “It takes youth to be on the frontlines.
 It takes us to put our bodies on the line.”